When you experience changes in health + wellbeing that conventional medicine believes impossible, it inspires continued exploration.

 I specialize in working with super-sensitive people, with introverts and empaths; with women.
 To experience true healing, I believe women need the mentorship and wisdom of a woman committed to her own healing path.
 My clients range from in-utero to grey-headed.
 Daily, I am in awe of our healing capacity, of how different one person’s healing process from a particular condition might be from another’s with the same diagnosis.
 Read a few client testimonials.

-I walk the mountains around Bozeman, generally with a four-legged companion.
+I walk the mountains of the Greater Yellowstone Ecosystem, generally with a four-legged companion.
 I write for the Distinctly Montana blog and am working on a memoir.
 I read and read and read, largely novels.
 During the summers, the garden beckons.
 And I relentlessly pursue my own healing journey.

 ****** Life is a healing journey home to ourselves.
 There’s no one-size-fits-all roadmap.
 There are guideposts and steps to take that others have found to work — seven steps to this, 12 steps to that — but ultimately, it’s an individual journey.
 However far you choose to travel, there is further yet to go.
 Truly, the journey toward health can be a long and winding road.
 The challenges are formidable, the rewards fantastic.